 In the beginning stages, you’ll have to be flexible with the schedule you set up.
 A client may only have the early morning available, or someone may need your service late at night.
 In such cases, you may have to accommodate such requests, even if it’s inconvenient for you.

 You won’t have to cancel night outs with your friends in the future, but prepare to ditch some get-togethers as you build your business and client list.

 A few days after a client’s visit, take the time to follow up with them.
-Send a thank you note or ask if they liked your work.
+Send a thank-you note or ask if they liked your work.
 Maybe offer some discount on their next visit as well.
-Finding a software that has automated marketing can help you automatically send emails and texts to customers and save time.
+Finding a software that can help you automatically send emails and texts to customers, will save you time.

 Building a loyal client base isn’t going to take overnight.
 A month may not even be enough.
 You’ll have to be extra patient as you learn the ins and outs of managing a business and getting clients.